App-vNext/Polly/docs/strategies/retry.md

 ### Handled case

-If the retry strategy performs some retries then the reported telemetry events' severity will be `Warning`:
+If the retry strategy performs some retries then the reported telemetry events' severity will be `Warning`.
+If the retry strategy runs out of retry attempts then the last event's severity will be `Error`:

 ```none
 Execution attempt.
 Source: 'MyPipeline/MyPipelineInstance/MyRetryStrategy', Operation Key: 'MyRetryableOperation', Result: 'Failed', Handled: 'True', Attempt: '0', Execution Time: 5.0397ms